shahla4539/Kickstarter-analysis_1/README.md

     Also, from the 'Date Created Conversion" column i extracted the years of the projects which can give a quick review to Louise about how many project took               place in same years.

 ### Analysis of Outcomes Based on Launched Date
    Now that we already have the date range of each project I tried to provide Louise with additional visuailization of the Data for finding how well all the campaigns    performed based on the Launched Date.
 To do so, I created another Pivot Table and Chart.
 This time I used Line Chart to view the data.
 Line Charts are helpful when    trying to determine trends.
 Again I choose **Outcomes** to present the values on the basis od **Date Created Conversion** filtering by **Parent Category** and          **Years**.
 This way Louise can view the trend on monthly basis as well as she can view the most relevant data by using the filter and setting it to theater.
+This      chart can also help her deciding on which month could be the best for her to launch her play.

    ![Theater Outcomes Based on the Launch Dates](https://user-images.githubusercontent.com/105535250/174157323-599f1c2c-b0b5-4205-88db-4a4160abf607.png)

+ ## Edinburgh Research
+ Louise had the opportunity to attend and enjoy the five plays at **Edinburgh Festival**.
+To help her gather all the information I added a new sheet with a little research in it.
+Utilizing the VLOOKUP in excel, I organized the details of those five plays by pulling the name, blurb, goal, pledge and backer information and then added **Average Donation** column to help Lousie understand what was the **Goal** set for each project and how much people pledged in average.
+This research was done to add some quick knowledge of the similar projects happening outside US.